roguehistory/DIGH-HIST3812/content/en/week/four/instructions.md

 Make a text file and call it `journal.md`.
 Put the date in it, write brief notes so that when you come back to all of this, you'll know what you were doing.

 Drag and drop this file, and any other supporting materials you wish, onto your repository; once they've uploaded, hit the 'commit' button.

+DO NOT PUT images from the Museum into your repo (right?
+There could be serious permissions issues!).

 **While this isn't graded, per se**, you _will_ need this material when it comes to writing the documentation for your eventual GLAM notebook you create.
 Get in the habit of keeping careful _process_ notes.